 The primary goal of the Project is to promote resource related revenue management and reporting in accordance with the EITI Standard.
 The Project consists of expected outputs as listed below;

-Output 1: Management of relevant data and information in the Department of Petroleum is improved.
+Output 1: Management of relevant data and information in the Department of Petroleum and Energy is improved.

 Output 2: Reporting mechanism among extractive companies and government agencies (mainly PNGEITI National Secretariat) is enhanced.